tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    >>> repo.log()
    * ce8a9198d638b8fd89a175486d21d2bb2efabc91 (testbranch) : added hellow world metadata
-   * 4fdb96afed4ec62e9fc80328abccae6bf6774fea : mutated sample `0` of `dummy_dataset` to new value
+   * 4fdb96afed4ec62e9fc80328abccae6bf6774fea : mutated sample `0` of `dummy_cellstore` to new value
-   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy dataset
+   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy cellstore

 We can check the history of the ``"master"`` branch by specifying it as an argument to the ``log()`` method